A knife is an eminent kitchen tool. It is equally significant for an avid chef as for a person prepping food at home.

 #4.
 Do Bamboo Cutting Boards Dull Knives?

 Similar to all the above options, bamboo is hard enough to make the edges of the knife blades rounded.
-Due to the high silica component, it is 19% harder than the maple chopping boards (best wood cutting board for knives).
+Due to the high silica component, it is 19% harder than the maple chopping boards (the best wood cutting board for knives).

 Bamboo is the choicest item for buyers looking for sustainable kitchen items.
 However, it is suited for some light prepping tasks only.
 You will need to use oil if you are kneading dough on it.